Mechanical Engineering MS

 Selected Employer Hiring PartnersAdvanced Atomization Technologies, Anaren, Ariel Corporation, Bausch & Lomb, Borg Warner, BMW, Corning Tropel, Cummins Engine, Delphi, FCA, Fisher Price, General Electric (Aviation, Digital, Energy Connections, Healthcare, Power, Renewables, Transportation), General Dynamics (Electric Boat & Mission Systems), General Motors, Gleason Works, G.W.
 Lisk, Harris Corporation, Honda, ITT Goulds Pumps, Johnson & Johnson, Knorr Bremse (Bendix/New York Air Brake), Lockheed Martin, Lord Corporation, Lutron, Magna International, Moog, NASA, PPC, Precision Castparts (PCC),Southco, SpaceX, Special Metals Corp, Tesla Motors, The Raymond Corporation, Toyota, Universal Instruments, UTC (Aerospace/Building & Industrial Systems) Vicor, Wegmans Food Markets, Welch Allyn, Xerox, & dozens more!

 Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
-Feel free to contact Sarah Burke, the program coordinator who work with the Mechanical Engineering program.
+Feel free to contact Sarah Burke, the program coordinator who works with the Mechanical Engineering program.
 You can access information about services through our web site at www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education